warbe-maker/VBA-Error/README.md

 When at the beginning of a series of test procedures `mErH.Regression = True` the display of _'[asserted](#asserted-errors-service)'_ errors will be suspended thereby supporting an uninterrupted regression test.

 ### Using the optional _fMsg/mMsg_ components for a better designed error message
-When the two components are installed and activated they are automatically used to display the error message not only significantly better designed but also more clear for how to use the _Debugging option_.
+When the two components are installed and activated they are automatically used by the _[ErrMsg](#a-more-elaborated-errmsg-function)_ function to display the error message not only significantly better designed but also more clear for how to use the _Debugging option_.
 If desired follow the below steps.
 1. Download _[fMsg.frm][2]_, _[fMsg.frx][3]_, _[mMsg.bas][4]_
 2. Import into your VB-Project ***fMsg.frm*** and ***mMsg.bas***
 3. Activate them by the Cond.
 Comp.
 Arg. `MsgComp = 1`